microsoftgraph/msgraph-sample-maui/tutorial/add-aad-auth.md

 {
     // This exception is thrown when an interactive sign-in is required.
     // Prompt the user to sign-in
+    var interactiveRequest = PCA.AcquireTokenInteractive(scopes);

+    if (AuthUIParent != null)
+    {
+        interactiveRequest = interactiveRequest
+            .WithParentActivityOrWindow(AuthUIParent);
+    }

-    var authResult = await PCA.AcquireTokenAsync(scopes, AuthUIParent);
+    var authResult = await interactiveRequest.ExecuteAsync();
     Debug.WriteLine($"Access Token: {authResult.AccessToken}");
 }
 ```

 This code first attempts to get an access token silently.
 If a user's information is already in the app's cache (for example, if the user closed the app previously without signing out), this will succeed, and there's no reason to prompt the user.
-If there is not a user's information in the cache, the `AcquireTokenSilentAsync` function throws an `MsalUiRequiredException`.
-In this case, the code calls the interactive function to get a token, `AcquireTokenAsync`.
+If there is not a user's information in the cache, the `AcquireTokenSilent().ExecuteAsync()` function throws an `MsalUiRequiredException`.
+In this case, the code calls the interactive function to get a token, `AcquireTokenInteractive`.

 Now update the `SignOut` function to remove the user's information from the cache.
 Add the following code to the beginning of the `SignOut` function.